artak10t/VoxelEngine/README.md

 ![](Voxel.png)

-> Minecraft clone in Unity with implemented SSAO and serialization.
+> Voxel engine for Unity with implemented SSAO and serialization.

 ## :hammer: Generation